 |Cash & Equivalents||20,000||Outstanding Expenses||15,000|

 Super Quick Assets/Current Liabilities

 = (20,000 + 150,000)/60,000

 Higher the super quick ratio better the liquidity condition of a business.
-In the above case for every 1 unit of current liability the company has 2.833 units of super quick assets.
+In the above case for every 1 unit of current liability, the company has 2.833 units of super quick assets, which is good.